Automotive Batteries: Understanding Their Hazard Classification

 For lead acid batteries (class 8)

-store upright to prevent electrolyte leakage
+- Orientation store upright to prevent electrolyte leakage

 For lithium batteries (class 9 )

-maintain within manufacturer specify temperature ranges -
+- Temperature control maintain within manufacturer specify temperature ranges

-keep outside from combustible materials -
+- Segregation keep outside from combustible materials

-for long term storage, follow manufacturer recommendations for charge levels
+- State of charge for long term storage, follow manufacturer recommendations for charge levels

 Disposal considerations base on hazard class